On B type family of Dubrovin-Frobenius manifolds and their integrable systems: Proofs of the theorems

 The equation above is equivalent to

 One notes immediately that the denominators on the both sides coincide.
 The numerator on the left hand side is expressed by

 where we follow Convention~\ref{convention on indices}.

 The following lemma is the key to the stabilization in the NN sector.
 Let $\widetilde y$ be the new coordinates s.t. $\widetilde y^i = y^{k+1-i}$.
-Due to Proposition~\ref{prop: 3rd derivatives zeros} in the NN sector the change of the variables $t \to \widetilde t$ is equivalent to the change on the variables $y \to \widetilde y$.
+It follows immediately from Eq.~\eqref{eq: flat negative} that in the flat coordinates this is equiavalent to $\widetilde t^i = t^{k+1-i}$.

 \begin{lemma} For any $r \ge 1$ and all $i,j$, s.t. $i+j \le l$

 \end{lemma} \begin{proof} Denote by $W_l$ the left hand side generating function of Eq~\eqref{eq: g via generating function} written in coordinates $\widetilde y^\bullet$.
 We are to show that the coefficient of $u^{2(i-1)}v^{2(j-1)}$ in $W_l$ equals the coefficient of $u^{2(i+r-1)}v^{2(j+r-1)}$ in $W_{l+r}$.
 This is equivalent to